jqwhite/Worm_Nikon_Spinning_Disc/README.md

 Always turn on both cameras.

-The breaker may trip.
-Flip it back on in the box
+The breaker may trip from the initial surge.
+It is ok to flip it back on.

 1. Turn on Hammamasu camera
 2. Turn on Andor camera